lowlydba/jobsjson.org/index.md

 ## Reference

-For complete schema documentation including all field definitions, data types, and examples, see the [Schema Reference](schema.md) page.
+For complete schema documentation including all field definitions, data types, and examples, see the [Schema Reference](schema.html) page.

 ## Explanation

+### Philosophy

+This project optimizes for small, boring, and useful.

+- Simplicity first: A tiny, flat JSON shape most orgs can publish in minutes.
+- Well-known location: A predictable URL enables zero-configuration discovery.
+- Source of truth: Let your domain speak for itself, independent of vendors or scrapers.
+- Pragmatic adoption: If maintaining individual listings is heavy, just set `company.jobsUrl` and you’re still compliant.
+- Extensible, not fragile: Add `x-` fields for custom needs without breaking parsers.

+What this is not:

+- Not an ATS replacement
+- Not a competitor to Schema.org markup
+- Not trying to capture every job nuance

 ### Use Cases